Who we are and what we do

 Liz spent the last 10 years at Dudley developing award winning Heritage Lottery funded projects at several parks within the Dudley borough, and as team leader on a Healthy Towns project.
 Liz really values input from the voluntary sector into the management of parks and has worked on a number of asset transfer projects to enhance community ownership of assets, and community involvement in asset management, as well as partnership projects with organisations such as the Wildlife Trust.

 Liz recently moved to Walsall Council to develop Public Health funded programmes of activity in Parks.
 Liz is Chair of Trustees, and will play an integral part in the good governance of a charity, to ensure that Midlands Parks Forum adheres closely to its mission and works in the interests of its beneficiaries.

-Our workshops, conferences, organised visits and other events
+Our presentations, webinars, conferences and other events